Package 'didec'

 pre.selected

-An integer vector for indexing pre-selected predictor variables from X.
+An integer vector for indexing pre-selected components from predictor X.

-An optional character string specifying a method in didec for permuting the response variables.
-This must be one of the strings "sample", "increasing", "decreasing" (default) or "full".
-The version "full" is invariant with respect to permutations of the response variables.
+An optional character string specifying a feature selection method.
+This must be one of the strings "forward" (default) or "subset".

 autostop

 A logical.
-If True the algorithm stops at the first non-increasing value of didec.
+If True (default) the forward feature selection algorithm stops at the first non-increasing value of didec.

 Details

-mfoci is a forward feature selection algorithm for multiple-outcome data that employs the directed dependence coefficient (didec) at each step. mfoci is proved to be consistent in the sense that the subset of predictor variables selected via mfoci is sufficient with high probability.
+mfoci involves a forward feature selection algorithm for multiple-outcome data that employs the directed dependence coefficient (didec) at each step.

 Value